baiango/C-GUI/coding_style.md

 Unless it's coming from STL or elsewhere.
 Don't use it.
 - Inlines (They just reduce cache locality by filling the L1 cache and increasing the binary size.)
 - Function overloading (Most people can't tell when the functions are overloaded or not.)
 - typedef struct (You must prefix every struct/class declaration with struct/class keyword from this software.
 Except struct/class from the libraries)
+**If struct have methods(functions), call it class instead.**
 - typedef pointer (Use `int *` instead of `int_ptr`.)
 - Lambda (You can't even tell when the variables are values or functions with lambdas.)
 - Try-catch (It reduce predictability just like if/else.)
+- Throw exceptions (You never knew which code will [handle](https://250bpm.com/blog:4/) the exception or not.
+When you can just call the function to handle it.
+So the program will terminate if you don't handle the exception.)
+- Constructors (It don't have return type and it force you to use exceptions.
+Use init function to initialize the classes instead.)
 ### Avoid these C++ keywords.
 - #define (Use constants instead for type safety.)
 - #if, #ifdef (Conditional statements are not preferred.
 Avoid them.)